bunnahabhain/demo/README.md

 # README

-This is a recreation of the demo app that DHH demonstrates on the home page of https://rubyonrails.org/
+This is a recreation of the demo app that DHH demonstrates on the Rails home page: https://rubyonrails.org/

 Also available directly on YouTube here: https://www.youtube.com/watch?v=mpWFrUwAN88